 When you invest in Minnesota, we invest heavily in your success - and not just in the beginning.
 We're with you for the long-term.
 We're partners.
 That's our pledge.

 Opening Doors.
 Making connections.
 Finding resources.
 Solving problems.
 We're always there when you need us.
 It starts with expert assistance, devotion to customer service, and responsiveness to your company's specific needs.

-All the Answers - Our Business First Stop Assistance Team leads companies step-by-step through site location and development processes, paving the way for a smooth and successful launch.
+- Our Business First Stop Assistance Team leads companies step-by-step through site location and development processes, paving the way for a smooth and successful launch.

-We're Shovel-Ready - Our Shovel-Ready Certified Sites make it easy for companies to launch on a tight time frame by assuring that the most time consuming legal, technical and regulatory aspects of site development are already complete.
+- Our Shovel-Ready Certified Sites make it easy for companies to launch on a tight time frame by assuring that the most time consuming legal, technical and regulatory aspects of site development are already complete.
 See more about Shovel-Ready Sites.

-Workforce Training - Minnesota is recognized nationally for its close collaboration with business and industry on worker training and development, ensuring that companies have a ready supply of highly-skilled workers.
+- Minnesota is recognized nationally for its close collaboration with business and industry on worker training and development, ensuring that companies have a ready supply of highly-skilled workers.
 See more about Workforce Training.

-International Expertise - Once you've expanded operations into Minnesota, the foreign trade experts at the Minnesota Trade Office can assist with market and industry insights and technical advice, especially in markets you might be targeting from your North American location.
+- Once you've expanded operations into Minnesota, the foreign trade experts at the Minnesota Trade Office can assist with market and industry insights and technical advice, especially in markets you might be targeting from your North American location.
 See more about the Minnesota Trade Office.